sanadhis/quic-eval/code/quic-toy-server/README.md

 Note that there is no need to re-generate build files using gn, ninja will automtically regenerating ninja files.

 5. Test

+# About code inside `net` dir
+The modifications are made to official code from Google's chromium repository.
+The changes are made atop of branch `29cad491a5` and they are tested in OSX.